syriuszp/challenge_app/README.md

 ### Features

-1. Users need to create profiles to add questions and answers.
+1. DONE !
+Users need to create profiles to add questions and answers.
-2. Question has title and contents.
+2. DONE !
+Question has title and contents.
 Title should be required.
-3. Answer has only contents.
+3. DONE !
+Answer has only contents.
 It should be required.
-4. Users can update their questions, but not answers.
+4. DONE !
+Users can update their questions, but not answers.
-5. Users can like answers added by users.
+5. DONE !
+Users can like answers added by users.
 It should be visible how many likes each answer has received.
-6. Question's author can accept one answer to the question.
+6. DONE !
+Question's author can accept one answer to the question.
 This answer should be marked as "Accepted".
-7. No one can add new answer to a question that already has an accepted answer.
+7. DONE !
+No one can add new answer to a question that already has an accepted answer.
-8. Users collect points.
+8. DONE !
+Users collect points.
 New users get 100 points for free.

-  Hint: Define `user.points` attribute.

-9. When user's answer is accepted she receives 25 points, when liked she receives 5 points.
+9. DONE !
+When user's answer is accepted she receives 25 points, when liked she receives 5 points.
-10. Creating a question costs 10 points.
+10. DONE !
+Creating a question costs 10 points.
 11. Users can set their names and it should be displayed everywhere instead of e-mail.

   Hint: User profiles are implemented using [devise](https://github.com/plataformatec/devise) gem.
 Check its documentation to find out how to handle additional attributes on registration and edit profile pages.